The fetching and feathery “alpha” flock member almost needs no introduction….but he sure does love introducing himself!

-Thus far, Pearl’s biography has gotten rave reviews from VIP fans just like YOU (his proud mommy can’t resist posting all his fan praise on his blog)!
+Thus far, Pearl’s biography (co-written by his large featherless biographer) has gotten rave reviews from VIP fans just like YOU.

-Each new book order is shipped out “right away, no waiting,” which is just the way Pearl likes everything to be delivered.
+Each personally beak-o-graphed book is shipped out “right away, no waiting,” which is just the way Pearl likes everything to be delivered.

 Age: Timeless.
 We hope.
 (Typical lifespan is 20 years but the oldest known cockatiel was 36!)

 Length: 10 inches (head to tail, not including crest).

 Wingspan: Getting a certain avian to open wings, hold still, and get measured should be an Olympic sport.
 Which means we may never know.

 Weight: 75 grams…give or take a few grams.